nehaljwani/team.exiv2.org/book/IMaEA.md

 }
 ```

 This is pure binary data.
-Presumably somewhere in that data is the HEIF encoded data.
-The start of mdat
+From a metadata perspective, this the end of the file.

 #### Meta Box meta